Xilinx/PYNQ/docs/source/pynq_overlays/base_overlay.rst

 to the Zynq PL pins, and does not have an external audio codec.
 The Mic generates audio data in PDM format.

-For more information see the `Digilent MIC in reference for the PYNQ-Z1 board
+For more information on the audio hardware, see the `Digilent MIC in reference for the PYNQ-Z1 board
 <https://reference.digilentinc.com/reference/programmable-logic/pynq-z1/reference-manual#microphone>`_

 Audio Out